aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 All of the functional tests follow the pattern:

 1. Create a `TaskParameters` object for the task
-2. Modify `TaskParameters` to make it go throguh the desired code path
+2. Modify `TaskParameters` to make it go through the desired code path
 3. Create mocked service clients
 4. Run `TaskName.execute()`
 5. Verify service calls/failures on tasks that are supposed to fail